Woods pleads guilty to reckless driving | Golf Channel

 Woods was arrested at 2 a.m. on May 29 in Jupiter, Fla., when officers found him unconscious in his Mercedes-Benz, which was parked on the side of the road and had damage to the driver's side wheels and tires.

 Woods didn't know where he was when asked by officers and he stumbled and swayed through a field sobriety test, police dashboard camera video showed.
 Woods told officers he was taking the painkiller Vicodin and Xanax, which treats anxiety and insomnia, to cope with his fourth back surgery in April.
-Tests showed he had no alcohol in his system.
+Tests showed he had three other drugs in his system as well: Hydromorphone, a painkiller commonly known as Dilaudid; Zolpidem, a sleep drug commonly known as Ambien; and Delta-9 carboxy THC, a muscle relaxant that is also the substance the body metabolizes after marijuana is consumed.
+The tests also showed he had no alcohol in his system.

 On June 19, Woods released a statement via Twitter, “I’m currently receiving professional help to manage my medications and the ways that I deal with back pain and a sleep disorder.
 I want to thank everyone for the amazing outpouring of support and understanding especially the fans and players on Tour.”